 What will I study?

-In second year, you will become familiar with the field of agriculture.
-You will begin working towards a major by selecting electives that align with your interests and serve as prerequisites for major subjects.
-You will also be able to spend a semester learning at our Dookie campus.
+In second year, you'll become familiar with the field of agriculture.
+You’ll begin working towards this major by selecting electives that align with your interests and serve as prerequisites for agricultural economics.

 Completing your major